tjfontaine/cloudnative/application-development/cicd/jenkinsx/tutorial.md

 `jx create quickstart`

 This will open up a list of templates for you to choose from.
 Select the one you want to deploy, for instance `golang-http` and click enter.
-You will be prompted for information related to project name, GitHub user name, repository name, etc. In my case the appliation is named `sample`.
-After doing so you will receive an output similar to this:
+You will be prompted for information related to project name, GitHub user name, repository name, etc. In my case the application is named `sample` After doing so you will receive an output similar to this:

 ```
 Creating repository mickeyboxell/sample